james2406/CodeFirstGirls-York2016/5-javascript/README.md

 prompt();
 ```

-We can then expand on that by setting prompt to a variable, and alerting that on our screen
+We can then expand on that by setting prompt to a variable and alerting that on our screen

 ```
 var name = prompt();